 Brisbane City Council and State government has been locking down more democratic spaces from union’s, women’s organisations, Aboriginal organisations, and environmental groups.

 The only spaces left are the inadequate Reddacliff Place and Queens Park which is under the control of the casino.
-Few (if any permits) are given by Brisbane City Coouncil for King George Square because it is dedicated to commercial activity.
+Few (if any permits) are given by Brisbane City Council for King George Square because it is dedicated to commercial activity.
 Besides it is a concrete jungle inhospitable to public habitation.

 There is limited parking for the elderly and disabled.